WesleyPizetta/traveling-buddies/README.md

 ## Notes :notebook:

-* Well, the project is not finished yet and I am using this to practice both my English and programming skills.
-So if you want to give me any tip or contact me to make a constructive criticism, contact me on my social media
+* Well, the project is not finished yet and we are using this to practice both our English and programming skills.
+So if you want to give us any tip or to make a constructive criticism, contact me us in our social media

 ## Social Media :bust_in_silhouette: